Table of Contents

 Glucocorticoids are a type of steroid hormone that suppress inflammation in the body’s tissues, as well as play an important function in metabolism, such as blood sugar levels, controlling blood pressure, and getting proper sleep.

-While cortisol affects nearly every organ in the body, it plays a big role in regulating the body’s response to stress.
+Cortisol affects nearly every organ in the body and it plays a big role in regulating the body’s response to stress.

 In the brain, cortisol can affect mood, desire and worry.
-In life or death situations, whether real or perceived, it can trigger the body’s “fight or flight” response, which helps people make decisions and act in times of crisis.
+In life-or-death situations, whether real or perceived, it can trigger the stress response of the body’s “fight or flight” mechanism, which helps people quickly make decisions and act in times of crisis.

 Chronic or toxic stress can also be a factor that causes unusually high levels of cortisol.

-Learning how to reduce cortisol levels naturally is a much healthier response than turning to substances to deal with stress ad anxiety.
+Learning how to reduce cortisol levels naturally is a much healthier response than turning to substances to deal with stress and anxiety.

 Signs of High Cortisol